3db/3db/docs_src/usage/quickstart.rst

 Each 3DB experiment requires a ``BLENDER_DATA`` folder that contains two subfolders:

     * ``blender_models/``, containing 3D models of objects (each 3D model is a ``.blend`` file with a single object)
-    * ``blender_environments/``, containing environments (backgrounds) on which we want to render the objects
+    * ``blender_environments/``, containing environments (backgrounds) on which we will render the objects

 For this simple experiment, we provide an `example repository <https://github.com/3db/blog_demo>`_ that contains all the 3D models and environments you need.
-First, clone the example repository and navigate to that folder:
+Clone the example repository and navigate to that folder:

 .. code-block:: bash

     git clone https://github.com/3db/blog_demo
-    cd ../blog_demo
+    cd blog_demo

 Then, update the ``BLENDER_DATA`` variable to point to the location of the 3D models and environments.
-For now, set it as follows:
+In our case, set it as follows:

 .. code-block:: bash

-    export BLENDER_DATA=blog_demo/data/backgrounds
+    export BLENDER_DATA=data/backgrounds

 .. note::
     There are three available experiments in ``blog_demo``:
         * ``backgrounds``: renders a 3D models on various backgrounds.
         * ``texture_swap``: renders a 3D model with various textures.
         * ``part_of_object``: renders a 3D model in various poses, then creates an attribution heatmap.

     Here, we focus on the ``backgrounds`` experiment.
-Check out `this README <https://github.com/3db/blog_demo#running-this-demo>`_ for steps on how to run the other experiments.
+Refer to `this README <https://github.com/3db/blog_demo#running-this-demo>`_ for steps on how to run the other experiments.

 Next, define the output directory where 3DB will output the results.